Alessandro Valignano: Death and legacy

 Valignano died in Macau on 20 January 1606.
 He was buried at St. Paul's college.

 One of his Jesuit admirers noted in his Panegyric: "In [God] we lament not only our former visitor and father, but, as some would have it, the apostle of Japan."
 Valignano paved the way for a closer relationship between Asian and European peoples by advocating equal treatment of all human beings.
 He was a great admirer of the Japanese people and envisioned a future when Japan would be one of the leading Christian countries in the world.
 He memorably wrote that the Japanese "excel not only all the other Oriental peoples, they surpass the Europeans as well".
+Jesuit historian Thomas J. Campbell called him "the greatest man of the [Jesuit] missions in the East after Francis Xavier."
+Ludwig von Pastor considered him the chief architect of the spread of Catholicism in 16th century Japan.